 Jump to Latest UpdateAt The Last Resort Recovery, health and safety are always two of our top priorities, which is why we are offering a variety of preventative measures to protect everyone at our campus from contracting and spreading COVID-19, Coronavirus.
 We have established an executive team to coordinate and expedite review, augmentation and mitigation steps specific to COVID-19 response.
 Below are the actions we are taking to ensure our clients and staff safety.

 Training with staff and clients

 Our medical team has provided extensive training to our staff and clients on how to recognize symptoms of the COVID-19 virus and enact preventative and reactive measures.
 They have also conducted training on proper hygiene and sanitation to prevent the contraction or spread of the virus.

-•Test kits on campus
+Test kits on campus

 Once test kits are available we will have a supply, on-site, that we use to screen current and future clients, as well as all staff.

 Extra sanitary precautions

 We have increased our cleaning and sanitation efforts to combat the spread of COVID-19

 We have increased facility hygiene steps and frequency of cleaning and disinfecting of surfaces

 We have added more alcohol-free hand sanitizer dispensers throughout the campus

 Limiting the number of people who are allowed on campus

-- For staff who can do their work at home, we are optimizing work from home capability to limit the number of people our clients will be exposed to
+For staff who can do their work at home, we are optimizing work from home capability to limit the number of people our clients will be exposed to

-•Our Remote location lends itself to transmission prevention
+Our Remote location lends itself to transmission prevention

 Stay Safe and Follow CDC Guidelines

 We encourage you to practice safe, sanitary procedures outlined by the CDC.
-If you plan on visiting or enrolling at our recovery center, but aren't sure if you have been exposed to COVID-19, please let us know as soon as possible.
+If you plan on enrolling at our recovery center, but aren't sure if you have been exposed to COVID-19, please let us know as soon as possible.

 UPDATE: The Last Resort Recovery COVID-19 Precautions

+Facility leaders will continue to monitor the Texas DSHS and Centers for Disease Control and Prevention (CDC) websites for information and resources.
+The Executive Director has attempted and will continue to contact our regional DSHS rep for additional guidance or direction from them in regard to COVID-19.
+We will continue to be vigilant in identifying any possible infected individuals including clients and staff.
 Our medical staff continues to frequently monitor for potential symptoms of respiratory infection and fever as needed throughout the day.
 Furthermore, we will be sending out, and requiring COVID-19 training webinars within our internal training platform to properly train and prepare staff to improve infection control and prevention practices.
 Lastly, we will continue to maintain communication with residents, their families, stakeholders, referral sources, etc. to understand their individual needs.